-Since 2000, NMTC have generated investment in low-income communities across all 50 states, the District of Columbia and Puerto Rico.
-According to the Treasury Department’s Community Development Financial Institutions Fund, to date the program has allocated more than $36.5 billion and leverages about $8 of private capital for every $1 of NMTC investment in distressed communities.
+Since 2000, the NMTC has generated investment in low-income communities across all 50 states, the District of Columbia and Puerto Rico.
+According to the U.S. Treasury Department’s Community Development Financial Institutions Fund, the program has raised more than $31 billion in private capital, leveraging about $8 of private capital for every $1 of NMTC investment in distressed communities.

 Helped support more than 15,000 businesses in low-income communities